 Do the ‘cuddle a koala’ thing for that classic souvenir selfie or see other iconic Australian animals such as quokkas, wombats, wallabies, and kangaroos.

 But my favourite highlight of the Kuranda Heritage Markets is the award-winning Frog’s Restaurant.

 We choose to have lunch on the ‘Dragon Deck’ which proves an experience in itself.

 A family of Water dragons shares our eating space under our table.

 It’s a truly unique and awesome Australian experience!

 Kuranda Scenic Railway

-And our day’s adventure wouldn’t be complete without riding a nostalgic century-old train back to Cairns and civilization.
+Our day’s adventure wouldn’t be complete without riding a nostalgic century-old train back to Cairns and civilisation.

 History Of The Kuranda Express